 8. Anderson Valley Brewing Company (Boonville)

 Anderson Valley is one of Northern California’s most well-known breweries.
 And yes, it is kid-friendly!
 The tasting room allows kids so parents can sample Boont Amber Ale without hiring a babysitter.
-There’s a disc golf course outside for the chance to try a new sport with your family too.
+Plus, the brewery recently expanded its large outdoor lawn areas to make it even more of a family (and dog) friendly space, with disc golf and lots of live events.

 9. Glass Beach (Fort Bragg)